Apache Hadoop vs. IBM Platform Symphony and Infosphere BigInsights: see our breakthrough Hadoop performance

 Get the Platform Symphony Advantage

-While a major benefit of IBM Platform Symphony is its ability to support diverse applications in a multi-tenant environment while ensuring service levels, these performance tests show that IBM Platform Symphony also helps provide dramatically better performance, efficiency, and superior management and monitoring.
+While a major benefit of IBM Platform Symphony is its ability to support diverse applications in a multi-tenant environment while ensuring service levels, these performance tests show that IBM Platform Symphony also helps provide dramatically better performance and efficiency, as well as superior management and monitoring.

 These results are important not only because they demonstrate faster MapReduce job execution times, but because they show that organizations running Hadoop workloads can save a significant amount of money on computing infrastructure by using IBM Platform Symphony.